tap349/tap349.github.io/_posts/2018-05-23-webpack-phoenix.md

         // I use [hash] instead of [chunkhash] (like in output.filename)
         // because it's used in mini-css-extract-plugin example
         filename: devMode ? 'css/app.css' : 'css/app-[hash].css',
-      }),
+        // IDK when chunkFilename is used so I don't set it here }),
     ],
     optimization: {